giogama/todolist-ts/README.md

 - [x] Delete a To-Do List
 - [x] Check as done
 - [x] Validate To-Do List input

+## 💻 Libraries

+All the libraries this app is using:

+- Phosphor-icons
+- uuid
+- React v18

 ## :memo: License